European and American voyages of scientific exploration: 1764–66: HMS Dolphin

-1766–1768: HMS Dolphin and HMS Swallow
+1766–68: HMS Dolphin and HMS Swallow

 A circumnavigation by the English navigator Samuel Wallis, on board HMS Dolphin, accompanied by Philip Carteret on the consort ship Swallow.
 In August 1766, the two ships passed through the Strait of Magellan.
 In December 1766, conflicts between the two captains led to the separation of the ships.
-Dolphin reached Tahiti in June 1767.
-Samuel Wallis studied the customs of the Polynesians, reaching the Dutch East Indies at Batavia, returning to London in May 1768.
+Dolphin reached Tahiti in June 1767, where Wallis and the British opened fire on the native Tahitians with the ship’s cannons, killing many Tahitians.
+There was also an exploitative trade and the transfer of disease, which was often devastating for indigenous societies.
 Meanwhile, Philip Carteret in Swallow explored and studied the Solomon Islands, New Ireland (island) (now part of Papua New Guinea) and the islands of the Indonesian archipelago (Sulawesi among others).
 The expedition also stopped in Batavia from June to September 1768 and returned to London in March 1769.